thanhson1085/consul-ubuntu-vagrant/README.md

 vagrant up
 ```

-And get started with Consul, following the guide at consul.io
+And now, you can get started with Consul, following the guide at [https://www.consul.io/intro/getting-started/join.html](consul.io)